bcatalfo/Math-Solutions/docs/Michael-E-Taylor-Introduction-to-Complex-Analysis/Chapter 1/Complex-numbers-power-series-and-exponentials.md

 \end{aligned}
 $$

 Note: For the inequality at the end we are utilizing the fact that $f$ is non-negative, and that the integral of a non-negative function is non-negative.
+We are also utilizing the fact that $f$ is a continuous function on on a compact set and hence the integral exists.

 *Lemma* $\{b_k\}$ is bounded.